earthly/earthly/docs/docker-images/all-in-one.md

 #### EARTHLY_TMP_DIR

 Because this folder sees _a lot_ of traffic, its important that it remains fast.
-You should almost always use a ocker volume, or a host mount for this folder.
-If you do not, `buildkitd` can consume excessive disk space.
+You should almost always use a Docker volume.
+If you do not, `buildkitd` can consume excessive disk space and operate very slowly.

+Using a host mount _can_ work, but only on Linux.
+We almost always recommend using a volume for this mount.

 #### Source Mounting